psi-4ward/mqtt-s7-connector/CONFIG_JSON.md

 ## Attribute Options

-A "simple" device has just the plc address as the value of the attributes,
+A "simple" device has just the plc address as the value of the attributes;
-however it's possible to configure each attribute individually by assigning an object instead of a string to it.
+however, it's possible to configure each attribute individually by assigning an object instead of a string to it.

 Simple Attribute: